 Acquiring New Powers

-Powers are one of the key ways to define what your character can do in and out of combat.
-In this section, you will learn how you learn new powers through collecting what is known as Aptitude.
+Powers are one of the main ways to define your character's abilities, both in and out of combat.
+In this section, you will learn how to unlock new skills by earning and spending Mastery Points.

-Following each session, you can use aptitude points to acquire new powers.
-Powers have varying costs, ranging from 1 to 5 points, based on their strength and usefulness.
-To obtain higher-level powers, you must first master the preceding powers in a specific tree.
-There is no limit to the number of points you can collect.
+After each session, players can spend their Mastery Points to acquire new powers.
+The cost of these powers ranges from 1 to 5 Mastery Points, depending on their scope and impact.
+To unlock higher-level powers, characters must first master the earlier powers within the same tree.
+There is no limit to the amount of Mastery Points a character can accumulate.

 Did you defeat an enemy with the Solo Trait?

-Did you lead your group to overcome a challenging situation without combat?
+Did you lead your group to overcome a challenging situation without resorting to combat?

 Did you facilitate a significant roleplay moment?